MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-macos.md

 - [Automated device enrollment (ADE)](#automated-device-enrollment-ade-supervised)

 > [!NOTE]
 > Apple Configurator is available for iOS/iPadOS devices.
 It's not available for macOS devices.
+Go to iOS/iPadOS enrollment to create an enrollment profile for Apple Configurator for iOS/iPadOS devices.
+Do not do so in the macOS enrollment space in the MEM console.

 This article: